ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

 ### 3️⃣ Test Your Implementation

 - **Try these example messages:**
-  - `"How much coffee do we have in stock?"`
+  - `"How much coffee do we have in stock in Vietnam?"`
   - `"What’s the status of order 12345?"`

 - **Verify:**